jkransen/fijnstof/README.md

 ### Run from CLI

 You can manually start the application from the command prompt.
+Without options, it will run as in daemon mode, indefinitely reading and outputting, until you press Ctrl-C.

+    sbt run

+To get a list of available serial devices, enter

+    sbt "run list"

+To test the setup with 1 measurement, enter

+    sbt "run test"

+Note the difference with the regular command to run the software tests

+    sbt test

 ### Domoticz